jeffreytse/jekyll-jeffreytse-blog/_posts/2021-04-09-the-alternative-expressions-in-english.md

   - I'd love to, but...

 - Sorry
+  - Apologize
+  - Don't get me wrong
+  - My bad!
+(An Americanism)
   - I didn't meant it/to
   - It was wrong of me
   - I was wrong to
   - I should never have
-  - My bad!
-(An Americanism)
-  - Don't get me wrong
   - I don't mean to cross the line, is she your new GF?

 - I'm busy